uscreen/dev-service/README.md

 ### $ service check [service]

-Check port availabilty for all or given installed service(s).
+Check port availability for all or given installed service(s).

 ### $ service list